pypa/pipenv/docs/dev/contributing.rst

     $ pipenv run pytest

 The second options assumes you already have ``pipenv`` on your system.
+And simply repeats all the steps in the script above.

 Preferably, you should be running your tests in a linux container (or FreeBSD Jail or even VM).
 This will guarantee that you don't break